ibexa/documentation-developer/docs/guide/images.md

 LiipImagineBundle only works on image blobs (no command line tool is needed).
 See the [bundle's documentation to learn more on that topic](http://symfony.com/doc/master/bundles/LiipImagineBundle/configuration.html).

-!!! dxp

 ## Images from a DAM system

 If your installation is connected to a DAM system, you can use images directly from a DAM system in your content.

 The [specific configuration](config_connector.md#dam-configuration) will depend on the DAM system in question.

 ## Configuring image variations